Crawfish Cook-Off Teams

 until gone; whichever occurs first.

-- Teams can decorate their assigned areas with signage, banners, play music but not to loud to complete with live music playing at festival.
+• Teams can decorate their assigned areas with signage, banners, play music but not to loud to complete with live music playing at festival.
+Please note these are optional.

-- Specific details and logistics, such as parking, load in and out times, exact judging times, designated dumping area, assigned cooking and serving areas, etc. will be discussed and distributed during crawfish team meeting which will take place approx. 1-2 weeks prior to event.
-We will reach out via email/text with Team Meeting details as event nears.
+• Specific details and logistics, such as parking, load in and out times, exact judging times, designated dumping area, assigned cooking and serving areas, etc. will be discussed and distributed via email after registration is closed but before event.
+We will reach out via email/text with Team Meeting details as event nears as well.

 trimmings, and or condiments are prohibited in judging containers.
 Judging containers must be turned in clean and free of any markings or damage.